-In the busy world that we live in today, it can be very easy to get bogged down with the day to day, and to forget the positives not just going on in our own lives, but of the world around us.
+It can be very easy to get bogged down with the day to day with the busy world that we live in today.
+To forget the positives not just going on in our own lives, but of the world around us.
 This week, we decided to recognise some of the little victories for SPEAK and the world.
 We hope they put a smile on your face!

-2. Happiness Day: We should all be trying to spread a little bit of happiness in our lives to those around us.
-For this reason, Associação Fazer Avançar created the Happiness club, who decided that the 22nd of May should be Happiness Day each year.
+We should all be trying to spread a little bit of happiness in our lives to those around us.
+For this reason, Associação Fazer Avançar created the Happiness club.
+They decided that the 22nd of May should be Happiness Day each year.
 On this day, the streets are decorated with positive phrases, and activities are held to spread pure happiness.